iammai/docker-scrapy-crawler/README.md

 * how to run your a mailan-spider crawl using Scrapy
 * how to use Boot2Docker on your Mac OS X
 * how to use Scrapyd to schedule crawls and manage them
-* how to deploy your DockerHub
+* how to deploy your image to your DockerHub

 1. Clone this repository